V-Vivek/Big-Data-Fundamentals/HDFS.md

 ## HDFS Write Request
 - 3 steps of HDFS write request:
 	1. HDFS Client contacts Name Node to get the IP addresses of Data Nodes in which data will be written.
+	2. It inserts & replicates data in the given Data Nodes.
+	3. It sends acknowledgement to Name Node regarding the success/failure of the write operation.
+Name Node updates Meta data accordingly.

 ## High Availability or Fault Tolerence
 - It is a method to handle the failure/breakdown of Name Node
-- Higgly Available -> Very very less downtime
+- Highly Available -> Very very less downtime
+- Name node maintains below information
+	1. ***Edit Logs*** - It contains the recent modifications made to the file system.
+It stores only temporary data, it gets empty when its data is copied into FA-Image
+	2. ***FS-Image*** - It contains complete state of the file system since the start of Name Node.
+After a particular time interval ***Edit Logs*** data is appended in ***FS-Image***.

 #### 2 ways to achieve High Availability in Hadoop:
 1. Secondary Name Node